-(17) Earnings Per Share
+(16) Earnings Per Share

 Basic earnings per common share amounts are based on the weighted average number of common shares outstanding, excluding outstanding non-vested restricted stock.
 Diluted earnings per common share include dilutive common stock equivalents determined by the treasury stock method.
-For the years ended December 31, 2021, 2020 and 2019, there were 10,845, 2,990 and 910 weighted average non-vested shares of restricted stock, respectively, included in the denominator for the calculation of diluted earnings per share.
+For the years ended December 31, 2022, 2021 and 2020, there were 19,837, 10,845 and 2,990 weighted average non-vested shares of restricted stock, respectively, included in the denominator for the calculation of diluted earnings per share.

-For the years ended December 31, 2021, 2020 and 2019, 65,000, 65,000 and 44,500 shares, respectively, were excluded from the calculation of diluted earnings per share because such shares were anti-dilutive.
+In each of the years ended December 31, 2021 and 2020, 65,000 shares were excluded from the calculation of diluted earnings per share because such shares were anti-dilutive.
+No such shares were excluded from the calculation of diluted earnings per share for the year ended December 31, 2022.